Attention: a Canada Post strike will delay US and International orders.

 Most batteries designate their energy capacity in terms of Amp-hours (Ah): how long they can deliver a certain amount of current (A).

 LiFeP04 batteries are rated in Ah (and Wh in smaller print).
-If you are planning more than a weekend in the backcountry, consider a relatively small one (ex. in the chart below) that you could recharge with solar energy; this type of battery also maintains a flat discharge curve:
+If you are planning more than a weekend in the backcountry, consider a relatively small one that you could recharge with solar energy (see our options below); this type of battery also maintains a flat discharge curve:

 Graph showing flat 12V discharge curve of LiFeP04 batteries recommended to power the Bear Sentry electric fence energizer.

-Choosing the right size for your trip will be a matter of converting the Amp-hours claimed on a battery to Watt-hours; then taking into account its usable energy, then factoring in the power consumption of the energizer.
+Figuring out if the one you select has the right capacity for your trip will be a matter of converting its claimed Ah into Wh; then taking into account its usable energy, then factoring in the power consumption of the energizer.
 For instance, a 12V (LiFePO4) battery with 7Ah capacity:

 Ah x V = Wh